 After the birth of my son in 2002 I followed a new path, inspired by my own experiences, training as a baby massage teacher and therapeutic massage practitioner.
-My focus, given that time in my life, was on the postnatal mother, supporting women to have a more positive experience, and on making babies more relaxed and comfortable.
+My focus, given that time in my life, was on the postnatal mother, supporting people to have a more positive experience, and on making babies more relaxed and comfortable.
 Discovering the role of the doula in 2007 was an eye-opener and I pursued my training with Nurturing Birth, one of the largest doula-training organisations in the country, and joining Doula UK, the umbrella organisation of doulas.

 It was a logical step for me to learn more about supporting breastfeeding and I am so grateful to the Breastfeeding Network for enabling me to train with them first as Peer Helper in 2010, and then to further my studies as a Breastfeeding Supporter (Counsellor) and volunteer on the National Breastfeeding Helpline.
-Educating, empowering and supporting new mothers in their feeding choices is an absolute passion.
+Educating, empowering and supporting new mothers and parents in their feeding choices is an absolute passion.

 My time now is divided between supporting my individual clients through their pregnancies, births and early parenting journeys and running Nurturing Birth, the doula organisation I trained with.
 I started teaching doula-training courses in 2012, and was then given the opportunity to take over the company in 2014 with another very experienced doula colleague.
 I teach courses throughout the year, and regularly abroad too.
 Training doulas gives me such pleasure and keeps me firmly on my toes, up to date with research-based evidence, and reflecting on the way I want to support families!
 Nurturing Birth is constantly growing and developing – we have an international mentoring programme for doulas, ensuring that they get the best support possible – we have an international Directory for parents to find all types of support for their pregnancies, births and postnatal journeys – and we are developing up new antenatal and postnatal programmes.
 So much of my time is engaging with other fantastic birth professionals on the social media scene – blogging, vlogging, interviews, speaking at conferences and workshops – I love it!